nebari-dev/nebari-docs/docs/docs/faq.md

 There are drop-in replacements for `distributed`, `dask`, and `dask-gateway` with the correct pinned versions available via the [QHub Dask metapackage](https://github.com/conda-forge/qhub-dask-feedstock).
 Example: `qhub-dask==||QHUB_VERSION||`.

-## How can a user install a package locally?
-Is it available to the user's Dask workers?
+## How can I install a package locally?
+Will this package be available to Dask workers?

 :::caution